crinises/P2241/README.md

-First test for testing.
-Using selenium, java, intelijidea
+First automated test using Selenium